InkWarrior/Remnants-of-the-Protectorate/README.md

 __LORE__
 - Make 5 new codexes for Astraeus Captains (Human, Hylotl, Novakid, Avian, Apex).
-- Expand on the lore of the Gaia and Hermes Programs (in the future pal).
-- Make Lore for Protectorate Space Stations.
+- Make 4 codexes for Protectorate Space Stations.
 - Make Lore additions of the matter manipulator where it makes sense (in-progress).
 - Make lore additions of the the Arch of Peace where it makes sense (in-progress).